 The answer depends on which technique is used.
 As a double board-certified facial plastic surgeon, I adapt the technique used during the procedure to the facial anatomy and concerns of each patient.
 There is no such thing as a one-size-fits-all cosmetic surgery procedure.
 I can perform a brow lift—which is often called a forehead lift—using 1 of 6 different techniques.

 An endoscopic brow lift is probably the least invasive of the procedures because it involves making 4 or 5 small incisions behind the hairline, instead of a single, more extensive incision.
 Another less invasive option is the lateral brow lift, which is designed to address sagging in the outer third of the eyebrows.
+A brow lift offers many benefits, and it’s important to discuss the benefits and limitations of each technique with your surgeon.

 Are Brow Lift Scars Visible?